mhadam/snowplow.wiki-fork/Snowplow-on-Google-Cloud:-Getting-Started.md

 <a name="api-enabling">
 ### 2. Enabling Billing and appropriate APIs and services
-- Once you've created your project, you have to enable billing and to enable all the services your project requires.
+- Once you've created your project, you have to enable all the services your project requires.
 - For instance, if you need a Google Compute instance (equivalent to an AWS EC2 instance), you'd want to make sure Google Compute Engine API is enabled.
 - To enable/disable APIs, and check your API usage, go to https://console.cloud.google.com/apis/dashboard